nidheimr/lux/README.md

 ## Overview

-Lux is a library that handles windowing, input, and rendering.
+Lux is a library that handles windowing, input, and rendering (OpenGL loader).

 It was written for educational purposes and is likely not very efficient.